westphallm1/AoMM-Cross-Mod-Sample/README.md

 	* `buff`: The singleton instance of the ModBuff associated with the minion
 	* `projType`: Which projectile the minion should shoot.
 If null, the minion will do a melee attack
 	* `searchRange`:
 		The range (in pixels) over which the tactic enemy selection should search.
-		Should be ~400 for early pre-HM, ~800 for early HM, ~1200 for late HM.
+See behavior parameters below for more details.
 	* `travelSpeed`:
 		The speed at which the minion should travel.
-		Should be ~8 for early pre-HM, ~12 for early HM, ~16 for late HM.
+See behavior parameters below for more details.
 	* `inertia`:
 		How quickly the minion should change directions.
+See behavior parameters below for more details.
+	* `attackFrames`:
+		How frequently the minion should fire a projectile.
+See behavior parameters below for more details.

+## Amulet of Many Minions cross-mod Behavior Parameters Documentation

+While a minion is registered to AoMM via `mod.Call("RegisterX",...)`, Several integer values are passed in to determine the specifics of how the minion behaves when controlled via the cross-mod AI.
+For simple minions with a single behavior pattern, setting these values once in the registration `mod.Call` will usually be sufficient.
+However, for more advanced behaviors, it may be beneficial to retrieve and update these parameters dynamically.
+These values can be retrieved and updated as a dictionary via `mod.Call("GetParams", projectile)` and `mod.Call("UpdateParams", projectile, dict)`, or written to and read from an object directly via `mod.Call("GetParamsDirect", projectile, destination)` and `mod.Call("UpdateParamsDirect", projectile, source)`.
+The parameter values, their types, and their effects on the minion's behavior are documented below.
+Note that most of these parameters can only be updated for minions, since the values are updated automatically for combat pets based on the player's pet level.

+* `int SearchRange`: The range (in pixels) over which the tactic enemy selection should search.
+  Updated automatically for pets, set manually for minions.
+For minions, a reasonable set of values for this parameter are as follows:
+  * 600 for early pre-hardmode
+  * 900 for early hardmode
+  * 1200 for late hardmode

+* `int MaxSpeed`: Max travel speed for the minion.
+Updated automatically for pets, set manually for minions.
+  For minions, a reasonable set of values for this parameter are as follows:
+  * 8 for early pre-hardmode
+  * 12 for early hardmode
+  * 16 for late hardmode

+* `int Inertia`: How quickly the minion should change directions while moving.
 Higher values lead to slower turning.
-		Should be ~16 for early pre-HM, ~12 for early HM, ~8 for late HM.
+Updated automatically for pets, set manually for minions.
+  For minions, a reasonable set of values for this parameter are as follows:
+  * 16 for early pre-hardmode
+  * 12 for early hardmode
+  * 8 for late hardmode

+* `int?
+FiredProjectileId`: Which projectile the minion should fire. set manually for both minions and pets.
+If null, the minion/pet will perform a melee attack instead.

+* `int AttackFrames`: The rate at which the minion should fire its projectile, if it fires a projectile.
+Updated automatically for pets, set manually for minions.
+Reasonable values for this parameter vary depending on the damage of the minion, but values between 15 (4 attacks per second) for a fast, low damage minion, and 60 (1 attack per second) for a slow, high damage minion may be reasonable.

 ## Amulet of Many Minions cross-mod State Documentation